-Use our Affordability Calculator ahead of time to work out exactly what you would ideally like to pay and tailor a deal in your favour so you can go fully equipped with the figures when buying your car.
+Use our car finance calculator ahead of time to work out exactly what you would ideally like to pay and tailor a deal in your favour so you can go fully equipped with the figures when buying your car.

-Our Affordability Calculator allows you to enter exactly how much you'd like to pay on a car finance deal and the length you wish the term to be.
+Our car finance calculator allows you to enter exactly how much you'd like to pay on a car finance deal and the length you wish the term to be.

 With the information you provide, our algorithm will calculate exactly what your deal could look like, plus advice on how you could save money on your interest.